 The fuel sold for freight transport by Royal Arctic Line between Aalborg (Denmark) and Greenland is included under other national sea transport in the Danish inventories.
-In this case, all fuel is being bought in Denmark (Rasmussen, 2019).
-The fuel used by freight transport between Denmark and the Faroe Islands (Eimskip) is bought outside Denmark (Thorarensen, 2019).
+In this case, all fuel is being bought in Denmark (Rasmussen, 2021).
+The fuel used by freight transport between Denmark and the Faroe Islands (Eimskip) is bought outside Denmark (Helgason, 2021).
 Hence, this fuel consumption is not included in the Danish inventories at all.

-Fuel used for the remaining part of the traffic between two Danish ports, other national sea transport, is taken as the difference between DEA national fuel sales for national sea transport and the bottom-up calculated fuel consumption for Danish ferries.
-For years when the fuel estimates for ferries (not including the ferry to the Faroe Islands) are higher than DEA reported fuel sold for national sea transport, fuel is taken from fisheries in the case of marine diesel (1985-1999).
+Fuel used for the remaining part of the traffic between two Danish ports, other national sea transport, is taken as the difference between 1) DEA national fuel sales for national sea transport minus fuel consumption at Danish off shore installations (off shore reduced fuel sales) and 2) the bottom-up calculated fuel consumption for Danish ferries.

+For years when the fuel estimates for ferries (not including the ferry to the Faroe Islands) are higher than the "off shore reduced" fuel sold for national sea transport, fuel is taken from fisheries in the case of marine diesel (1985-1999).
 For heavy fuel oil, the missing fuel amount is taken from stationary sources (1985-1986, 1988, 1994-1996) and international sea transport (2015 onwards).